 Consequently, a high percentage of Thai Massage schools are set up as massage factories that churn out students as fast as possible for as much money as they can get.

-A third reason is that although many massage shops in Thailand offer classes, the teachers themselves have not been trained in more advanced Thai traditional medical knowledge, so they cannot teach it.
+A fourth reason is that although many massage shops in Thailand offer classes, the teachers themselves have not been trained in more advanced Thai traditional medical knowledge, and therefore they cannot teach it.

-A fourth reason is that it is entirely possible to become an excellent Thai Massage therapist without being trained in the entire traditional medical system of Thailand.
+A fifth reason is that it is entirely possible to become an excellent Thai Massage therapist without being trained in the entire traditional medical system of Thailand.

 Western students have one advantage over their Thai counterparts.
 They can access anatomical knowledge more easily on their own.

 Only in recent years some of the bigger Thai Massage schools have started to include anatomy training in their classes since there was a demand by their Western students.

 The Thai government has been raising educational standards for the Thais in recent years.
 But this does not apply to Western massage students since they do not fall under any licensing rules in Thailand.